chef-boneyard/pcb/README.md

 Due to the nature of Chef Delivery (continuous delivery), we recommend that users have the latest version of ChefDK and delivery-cli installed on their local systems.

+In order to use Test Kitchen to run verification on the local system, the following are also required:

+- Vagrant
+- Virtualbox or VMware Fusion

+It is left as an exercise to the reader to make sure those are configured for using Test Kitchen.
+The generated `.kitchen.yml` can be modified to use other provisioners, too.

 # Usage Demo

 Set up a project for Chef Delivery.
 For example purposes, we'll create a new cookbook, and make an initial commit.